Glasgow, Kentucky

 Glasgow is a home rule-class city in Barren County, Kentucky, United States.
 It is the seat of its county.
 Glasgow is the principal city of the Glasgow micropolitan area, which comprises Barren and Metcalfe counties.
-The population was 14,028 at the 2010 U.S. census.
+The population was 15,014 at the 2020 U.S. census.

 The city is well known for its annual Scottish Highland Games.
 In 2007, Barren County was named the number one rural place to live by The Progressive Farmer magazine.

 Geography

 Glasgow is located in central Barren County at 37°0′1″N 85°55′13″W (37.000375, -85.920229).
-U.S. Route 31E and U.S. Route 68 intersect at the center of the city, and the Louie B. Nunn Cumberland Parkway passes south of downtown, with access from three exits.
+U.S. Route 31E and U.S. Route 68 intersect north of the city, and the Louie B. Nunn Cumberland Parkway passes south of downtown, with access from four exits.
 Bowling Green is 32 mi to the west, Mammoth Cave National Park is 21 mi to the northwest, Elizabethtown is 55 mi to the north, Columbia is 37 mi to the east, and Scottsville is 24 mi to the southwest.

 According to the United States Census Bureau, Glasgow has a total area of 40.2 sqkm, of which 40.0 sqkm is land and 0.2 sqkm, or 0.53%, is water.

+Climate

 History

 The city of Glasgow was established by the Kentucky state assembly in 1799.
 The same year, the community was selected as the seat of a new county, owing to its central location, its large spring, native John Gorin's donation of 50 acre for public buildings, and its being named for the Scottish hometown of the father of William Logan, one of the two commissioners charged with selecting the county seat.
 A post office was established in 1803, and the town received its city rights in 1809.